-Such preparation by the auditor may include informing the chair of the AGM about the auditor's intended approach, including:

-- (a) Emphasising to members that communicated KAM are: - (i) Those matters that , in the auditors professional judgement, were of most significance in the audit; - (ii) Not the only matters communicated to those charged with governance; - (iii) Comprised of selected information and do not represent the only considerations and work performed by the auditor;

-- (iv) Due to the nature and extent of information provided by the auditor, intended to be balanced in the context of the responsibilities of the respective parties (i.e., for the auditor to provide useful information in a concise and understandable form, while not inappropriately being the provider of original information about the entity); and - (v) Where appropriate, consistent with relevant "continuous disclosures" made by the company, and providing specific reference to such disclosure if considered to be appropriate by the auditor. - 25.(b) Clarifying that the matters addressed were in the context of the auditor's responsibilities to form an opinion on the financial report "as a whole".
-This is especially important as members are likely to seek information on "piecemeal" conclusions.
+- 29. Preparation by the auditor may include informing the chair of the AGM about the auditor's intended approach, including: - (a) Emphasising to members that communicated KAM are: - (i) Those matters that , in the auditors professional judgement, were of most significance in the audit; - (ii) Not the only matters communicated to those charged with governance; - (iii) Comprised of selected information and do not represent the only considerations and work performed by the auditor; - (iv) Intended, due to the nature and extent of information provided by the auditor, to be balanced in the context of the responsibilities of the respective parties.
+The auditor provides useful information in a concise and understandable form, while not inappropriately being the provider of original information about the entity; and - (v) Where appropriate, consistent with relevant "continuous disclosures" made by the company, and provide specific reference to such disclosure if considered to be appropriate by the auditor. - (b) Clarifying that the matters addressed were in the context of the auditor's responsibilities to form an opinion on the financial report "as a whole".
+This is especially important as members may seek information relating to conclusions on separate elements of the financial report or on KAM.